jahnf/Projecteur/README.md

 ## Motivation

 I saw the Logitech Spotlight device in action at a conference and liked it immediately.
-Unfortenately as in a lot of cases software is only provided for Windows and Mac.
+Unfortunately as in a lot of cases software is only provided for Windows and Mac.
 The device itself works just fine on Linux, but the cool spot feature is done by additional software.